⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How PRU Makes Money

-• Its PGIM segment provides global investment management services, generating fees from managing assets for institutional and retail clients, as well as for Prudential's own insurance portfolios.
+• The PGIM segment offers extensive investment management services, spanning public fixed income, equities, real estate, and private credit strategies for institutional and retail clients, as well as its own insurance and retirement businesses.

 Revenue Breakdown